How to Train a St. Bernard

 St. Bernards are low-energy working dogs that respond well to short, positive training sessions.
 Working breeds like the St. Bernard need a firm, confident handler and benefit from having a job to do.

-With a typical weight of 120-180 lbs and lifespan of 8-10 yrs, the St. Bernard requires thoughtful care tailored to their specific breed characteristics.
+At 120-180 lbs with a 8-10 yrs lifespan, the St. Bernard has a health and temperament profile that rewards close attention rather than generic care.
 The St. Bernard's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Breed Health Context: The St. Bernard has documented genetic predispositions to hip dysplasia, bloat, heart disease.
 These conditions vary in prevalence and severity — not every St. Bernard will develop them, but awareness enables early detection and proactive management.
 Discuss breed-specific screening protocols with your veterinarian.